RasLillebo/HighFrequencyEconometrics-HAR-vs.-Neural-Networks/README.md

 ```
 Note that I have also included an MSE (mean squared error) estimation in the code.
 This will be the prefered performance measure for the simple models in the beginning of the estimation procedure.

 Now we do the same for the neural network.
-However, I also include a scaling function as stated in the 'Neural Network' model introduction above:
+However, I also include a scaling function as stated in the 'Neural Network' model introduction above, to ensure fair computations:
 ```
 maxs <- apply(LagData, 2, max)
 mins <- apply(LagData, 2, min)